Suchitra-Sahoo/MomsGourmet/README.md

 ## Contributing

 We welcome contributions from developers, designers, and enthusiasts who want to enhance the MomsGourmet experience.
-If you're interested in contributing, check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## Contact Us